-Black Sesame Pie Crust is nutty, some might say assertive, but I call it bold.
-It’s just what you need to punch up a sweet or savory pie, tart or quiche.
+Almond Flour Tart Crust with Black Sesame adds the perfect punch to a sweet or savory pie.
 A variation of my Almond Flour Pie Crust Recipe, this low-carb shell charms with its dotted appearance and crunchy texture.
 It’s also really EASY to make this keto crust.

 Try it with Healthy Pumpkin Tart.

-Ingredients & notes for Keto Black Sesame Pie Crust
+Ingredients & notes for keto Almond Flour Tart Crust with Black Sesame

-Here you will find my tips so you pick the right ingredients.
+Here you will find some tips so you pick the right ingredients.
 For the full recipe with measurements, please scroll to the Recipe Card at the bottom.

 - Almond flour – Use fine, blanched almond flour which is made from peeled almonds.
 I don’t recommend using almond meal which is a little too coarse and dark for this crust since the entire raw almond is used.

 - Granulated sweetener of choice – The amount varies, depending on what type of pie you make.
 For example, for sweet pie shells, 3-4 tablespoons of sweetener would be normal.
 On the other hand, for savory pie crusts, you may want to omit the sweetener entirely or perhaps only add a teaspoon of sweetener.
 To keep the carbs and calories down, opt for a sugarfree sweetener such as monk fruit.

 - Avocado oil (or butter) – Neutral-tasting avocado oil has a lot less saturated fat than butter or coconut oil and melds beautifully with the nutty aromas of black sesame and almond flour.